GreenJonan/n-body-gravity-sim/readme.md

  - Right arrow key - same as left arrow key but in reverse.
  - Up arrow key - Zoom into the screen (x2).
  - Down arrow key - Zoom out of the screen (x2).
- - Enter - Return to default zoom settings.
+ - Return - Return to default zoom settings.